 - Healthy Skin.
 There is some evidence that nutritional ketosis helps to restore normal hormonal balance in the body along with other mechanisms that improve acne and other skin disorders. (http://www.ncbi.nlm.nih.gov/pubmed/22327146)

 Nora Gedgaudas, one of my favorite experts in the realm of ketogenic dieting, goes so far as to call the ketogenic diet the “Holy Grail of Diets” because of its superior health benefits as compared to a high carbohydrate diet.
-Watch this interesting video to see her speak about ketosis at the Ancestral Health Symposium in 2012.
+Watch this fascinating video to hear her speak about ketosis at the Ancestral Health Symposium in 2012.

 This informative read by nutritional ketosis blogger Jimmy Moore provides a personal account of the many other health benefits a ketogenic diet can offer.